 Leica M8 Comparison Review

 The Leica M8 is a rangefinder-focusing mirrorless camera that was officially introduced in September 2006 and is equipped with an APS-H sensor.
 It offers a resolution of 10.4 megapixel.

 Is the Leica M8 a good camera?
-The M8 has a Camera Elo of 1112.
+The M8 has a Camera Elo of 1099.
 This rating puts the M8 below average of all rangefinder cameras.
 In terms of its sensor size category (APS cameras), the M8 also ranks below average.
-Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica M8 is more than 15 years old, and there have been many other good digital cameras released since 2006.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Leica M8 is more than 16 years old, and there have been many other good digital cameras released since 2006.

 |Leica M mount lenses|